Intrastate Offering

 Just because an offering is exempt from federal registration doesn't mean it's unregulated.
 Issuers must comply with "Blue Sky Laws," which are the securities regulations of the individual state.
 Each state has its own requirements for registration or exemption.
 Some states are very founder-friendly with simple filing processes, while others require detailed disclosures similar to a mini-SEC registration.
 Ignoring state laws while relying on the federal exemption is a common and dangerous mistake.

-The "Lone Star Brewery" in Texas wants to expand.
-It needs $1 million but can't afford a full SEC registration.
+The "Lone Star Brewery" in Texas wants to expand its production facility.
+It needs $1 million but determines that a full SEC registration is too costly.

 Advantages vs. Disadvantages